naturalis/mebioda/doc/week3/w3d5/lecture2.md

 ---------------------------------------------

 - Second: look out for match scores < 0.5
-  - specific ephitet did not match, and genus did not match 100%, it may suggest the worng family entirely.
+  - specific ephitet did not match, and genus did not match 100%, it may suggest the wrong family entirely.
 So look at option in "all matches", compare suggested family names with original family, make your best judgement.
 - Third: family names are often changed
   - this is normal, but if you have taxonomic knowledge, compare original with suggested families side by side.
 If e.g. "Fabaceae" (peas) became "Pteridaceae" ( a fern family) you probably got a funky name match.
   - if you are suspicious, go to www.tropicos.org, search both family names and compare where they sit in the taxonomyc hierarchy.
 If the orders differ, or worse, the classes, TRNS probably gave a poor name suggestion.